pyc-team/pytorch_concepts/README.md

 - `ConceptBottleneck`: A vanilla concept bottleneck from ["Concept Bottleneck Models"](https://arxiv.org/pdf/2007.04612) (ICML 2020).
 - `ConceptResidualBottleneck`: A residual bottleneck composed of a set of supervised concepts and a residual unsupervised embedding from ["Promises and Pitfalls of Black-Box Concept Learning Models"](https://arxiv.org/abs/2106.13314) (ICML 2021, workshop).
-- `MixConceptEmbeddingBottleneck`: A bottleneck composed of supervised concept embeddings from ["Concept Embedding Models: Beyond the Accuracy-Explainability Trade-Off"](https://arxiv.org/abs/2209.09056) (NeurIPS 2022).
+- `ConceptEmbeddingBottleneck`: A bottleneck composed of supervised concept embeddings from ["Concept Embedding Models: Beyond the Accuracy-Explainability Trade-Off"](https://arxiv.org/abs/2209.09056) (NeurIPS 2022).

 ## Evaluation APIs